-Because occupations involving physical labor dominate the local economy, Coleman is generally considered to be a blue-collar town.
-40.34% of the Coleman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Coleman is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Coleman who work in healthcare suport services (15.45%), sales jobs (15.02%), and office and administrative support (12.88%).
+Coleman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Coleman is a city of service providers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Coleman who work in healthcare suport services (12.17%), healthcare (10.87%), and office and administrative support (10.43%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Coleman has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Coleman has few renters and college students.
 But the biggest reason it is quieter in Coleman than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Coleman may be for you.

-The per capita income in Coleman in 2010 was $18,526, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $74,104 for a family of four.
+The per capita income in Coleman in 2018 was $19,284, which is low income relative to Florida and the nation.
+This equates to an annual income of $77,136 for a family of four.

 Coleman is an extremely ethnically-diverse city.
 The people who call Coleman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coleman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coleman include English, German, Italian, and Scandinavian.
+Important ancestries of people in Coleman include English, German, Irish, African, and British.

 The most common language spoken in Coleman is English.
-Other important languages spoken here include German and African languages.
+Other important languages spoken here include Spanish and Polish.